aws-samples/eks-workshop/content/servicemesh_with_appmesh/_index.md

 ---
-title: "Service Mesh with AWS App Mesh"
+title: "Service Mesh with App Mesh"
-date: 2018-11-13T16:32:30+09:00
+date: 2018-08-07T08:30:11-07:00
 weight: 54
-draft: true
 ---

-### Service Mesh With AWS App Mesh

-A service mesh is a dedicated infrastructure layer for handling **service-to-service communication**.

-AWS App Mesh is a service mesh based on the Envoy proxy that makes it easy to monitor and control containerized microservices.
-App Mesh standardizes how your microservices communicate, giving you end-to-end visibility and helping to ensure high-availability for your applications.
+At [re:invent 2018](https://www.youtube.com/watch?v=GVni3ruLSe0), we announced [AWS App Mesh](https://aws.amazon.com/app-mesh), a service mesh that provides application-level networking to make it easy for your services to communicate with each other across multiple types of compute infrastructure.
+App Mesh standardizes how your services communicate, giving you end-to-end visibility and ensuring high-availability for your applications.

-App Mesh gives you consistent visibility and network traffic controls for every microservice in an application.
-You can use App Mesh with Amazon ECS (using the Amazon EC2 launch type), Amazon EKS, and Kubernetes on AWS.

-App Mesh is now generally available and supported for production use.
-In addition to this workshop module, you can [visit the official AWS App Mesh page](https://aws.amazon.com/app-mesh/).

-The content of this chapter was based on work found at https://github.com/awslabs/aws-app-mesh-examples.
-Be sure to check that repo often for the latest App Mesh demos.
+Service meshes like AWS App Mesh help you to run and monitor HTTP and TCP services at scale.
+Whether your application consists of [AWS Fargate](https://aws.amazon.com/fargate/), [Amazon EC2](https://aws.amazon.com/ec2/), [Amazon ECS](https://aws.amazon.com/ecs/), [Amazon Elastic Container Service for Kubernetes](https://aws.amazon.com/eks/), or [Kubernetes](https://aws.amazon.com/kubernetes/) clusters or instances, App Mesh provides consistent routing and traffic monitoring functionality, giving you insight into problems and the ability to re-route traffic after failures or code changes.

+App Mesh uses the open source [Envoy](https://www.envoyproxy.io/) proxy, giving you access to a wide range of tools from AWS partners and the open source community.
+Since all traffic in and out of each service goes through the Envoy proxy, all traffic can be routed, shaped, measured, and logged.
+This extra level of indirection lets you build your services in any desired languages without having to use a common set of communication libraries.

+In this tutorial, we'll walk you through many popular App Mesh use cases.

+The first two sections, "Create the k8s app", and "Create the App Mesh Components" should be performed in order.

+They will take you through building an easy to understand standalone k8s microservices-based application, and then enabling App Mesh service mesh functionality for it.